LVala/zaft/README.md

     }
 }

-// this function needs to persist a new log entry fn logAppend(ud: *UserData, log_entry: Raft.LogEntry) !void {
+// these two function have to append/pop entry to/from the log fn logAppend(ud: *UserData, log_entry: Raft.LogEntry) !void {
     try ud.database.appendEntry(log_entry);
 }

-// this function needs to pop the last log entry from the persistent storage fn logPop(ud: *UserData) !Raft.LogEntry {
+fn logPop(ud: *UserData) !Raft.LogEntry {
     const log_entry = try ud.database.popEntry();
     return log_entry;
 }

-// this function needs to persist current_term fn persistCurrentTerm(ud: *UserData, current_term: u32) !void {
+// these function are responsible for persisting values, that can be overriden on every save fn persistCurrentTerm(ud: *UserData, current_term: u32) !void {
     try ud.database.persistCurrentTerm(current_term);
 }

-// this function needs to persist voted_for fn persistVotedFor(ud: *UserData, voted_for: ?u32) !void {
+fn persistVotedFor(ud: *UserData, voted_for: ?u32) !void {
     try ud.database.persistVotedFor(voted_for);
 }
 ```

 > [!WARNING]
-> Notice that all of the callbacks can return an error (mostly for the sake of convinience).
+> Notice that all of the callbacks can return an error (mostly for the sake of convenience).
 >
 > Error returned from `makeRPC` will be ignored, the RPC will be simply retried after
 > an appropriate timeout.
 Errors returned from other function, as of now, will result in a panic.